Kaili Smith was Born in the Netherlands (1995) and raised in Australia, he now lives in New York.

 In 2017 he had a solo show in Rotterdam The Netherlands at Sober Collective Gallery.
 The show was titled “Reflection of our times”, which was based on his latest painting series which looked into the parallels popular-culture music have on our daily lives.
 The paintings were shown along with a 18 minute video-work on the topic of globalization.

 His first ever solo show "Europe or nothing”, was a public pop-up show in Rotterdam's busiest street the “Lijnbaan” organized by Gallery RR.
 The multi-media exhibition gave an insight into the day to day life of migrants trying to cross the border towards Europe.
 In 2015, with strong right wing protest on immigration in Europe, it was an important time to discuss this subject.
 The exhibition included paintings, photography, installation work, a short projected documentary as-well as a series of poems read out displayed on screen from Mariboudou Keita both a migrant & writer from West Africa trying to cross the Moroccan border into Europe.

 He has also been involved in several group shows with Thinkspace gallery based in Los angels.
 Who have shows over the world, most notably a museum at Honolulu museum of art, where he debuted his first painting from the Petit Prince series.
 This was followed by another group show at museum of art & history in Lancaster.
 Also he has taken part in a collection of art fairs & gallery shows including Miami scope during Art Basel week.
 Since 2018 all works displayed with the gallery have been sold without exception.

 Kaili is currently half way through his MFA course and takes the scholarship opportunity from Parsons seriously.
-He is taking on no commission works and has limited his gallery shows.
 The school offers a wide range of opportunity for artistic growth both in his painting and film work.
 His next solo show is aimed for October 2019 in Los Angles and set to be his biggest yet.